Cass Clubs and Societies

 - The chance to meet students from across courses and departments

 - Opportunities to self market - invaluable additions to your CV

 - A better understanding of the 'soft' skills necessary in today's job market

 - Closer links with the business world.

-Cass clubs and Societies are not just about professional development - many clubs encourage sport and leisure activities ensuring the Cass experience is both rewarding and fulfilling.
-Friends made at Cass socialising or playing sport can develop into networks and friendships for life.
+The Careers Clubs and Societies are not just about professional development - many clubs encourage sport and leisure activities ensuring your experience is both rewarding and fulfilling.
+Friends made at Universities socialising or playing sport can develop into networks and friendships for life.

 - Contact the club or society directly or

 Are you interested in becoming a President of a Careers club or society?

 Please see our CampusGroups website (or list below) for all of the Clubs & Societies that are currently available.